The Vessel Theory: Why Your Business Can't Outgrow You

 Founder, The Soul Behind the Business

-There's a conversation happening in every entrepreneur's head that sounds something like this:
+There's a conversation happening in every stuck entrepreneur's head.
+It sounds something like this:

 I know because I had that conversation with myself for years.
-Through building Warrior Babe to over $103 million in revenue.
+Through building Warrior Babe past $115 million in revenue.
 Through hiring 175+ people.
 Through every optimization, every system, every strategy shift.

 And here's what I discovered: Your business can only grow as big as the vessel holding it.